-Takehiro Kamigama 0 Mr. Takehiro Kamigama meets the requirements of the Company's own original 'Independence Requirements for Outside Directors and Audit & Supervisory Board Members'.
-He is registered as an independent director to the Tokyo Stock Exchange, Inc. (For more details, please see the Independent Directors and Audit & Supervisory Board Members section below described) Mr. Takehiro Kamigama currently serves as Mission Executive of TDK Corporation.
-While the Group has a business relationship with the TDK Group including sales of products, such transactions in fiscal 2019 accounted for less than 1% of the consolidated net sales of the Group and those of the TDK Group; there is nothing questionable regarding the independence of Mr. Kamigama, and there are no special interests between Mr. Kamigama and the Company.
-Significant concurrent positions> Mission Executive of TDK Corporation Outside Director of Yamaha Motor Co., Ltd. Outside Director of SoftBank Corp. <reasons a="" as="" candidate="" nominated=""> Having served at a global company as a top executive, Mr. Takehiro Kamigama has a considerable track record of management achievements and superior insight, and appropriately supervises corporate management as a Director (Independent).
-In addition, Mr. Kamigama shares his experience and insight as management expert, and actively comments as a member of the Personnel Advisory Committee, CEO Selection Advisory Committee, Compensation Advisory Committee and Corporate Governance Committee to contribute to increasing transparency and fairness in the management of the Company.
-Based on these factors, the Company believes that he is a suitable person for achieving sustained improvements in corporate value and therefore requests his reelection as a Director (Independent). <reason appointing="" as="" director="" for="" independent=""> The Personnel Advisory Committee confirm that he meets the Independence Requirements and serves for protecting general shareholders' interests as an independent director. <process appointing="" as="" director="" for="" independent=""> The Company has defined the Independence Requirements, independent directors are selected by the Board of Directors after the Personnel Advisory Committee headed by an outside director reply to inquiries from the Board of Directors.</process></reason></reasons> ---------------------- --- --- ---
+Ms. Izumi Kobayashi 0 Ms. Izumi Kobayashi meets the requirements of the Company's own original 'Independence Requirements for Outside Directors and Audit & Supervisory Board Members'.
+She is registered as an independent director to the Tokyo Stock <reasons a="" as="" candidate="" nominated=""> Ms. Izumi Kobayashi has abundant experience and international insight cultivated through her tenure as a representative for private financial institutions and an international</reasons> Exchange, Inc. (For more details, please see the Independent Directors and Audit & Supervisory Board Members section below described) <significant concurrent="" positions=""> Outside Director of ANA HOLDINGS INC. External Director of Mitsui &amp; Co., Ltd. Outside Director of Mizuho Financial Group, Inc.</significant> development financial institution.
+Furthermore, she has expertise in corporate governance along with superior insight into management.
+Based on these factors, the Company believes that she is a suitable person for achieving sustained improvements in corporate value and therefore requests her election as a Director (Independent). <reason appointing="" as="" director="" for="" independent=""> Personnel Advisory Committee confirm that she meets the Independence Requirements and serves for protecting</reason> general shareholders' interests as an independent director. <process appointing="" as="" director="" for="" independent=""> The Company has defined the Independence Requirements in Corporate Governance Committee.
+According to the Independence Requirements, independent directors are selected by Board of Directors after Personnel Advisory Committee headed by an outside director reply to inquiries from Board of Directors.</process>